zaxor0/zwerchhau/README.md

 The relevance of an ability is determined by the DM, who should give this information to the player prior to a roll.
 For instance, if the player is strong and wants to lift 200 Lbs. then they have a relevant ability score; however, if this same player tries to lift 1000 Lbs. then they do not have a relevant ability bonus.

 ### Defining Success
-Before any rolls for checks are made, a DM must give the players an idea what a "success" would generally look like.
-This could be cracking a safe with ease, or sneaking past a sleeping guard dog unnoticed.
+When there are difficult checks to be made, and the ideal results may be beyond the bounds of a characters a skill, a DM should give the players an idea what a "success" would generally look like.

+Building tension is an excellent tool for engaging gameplay, but its important to temper player expectations on exceptionally difficult tasks.

-However, some tasks some tasks would simply be outside the ability of a player, and as such a "success" may just be the best case scenario given their abilities.
+Since some tasks would simply be outside the ability of a player, a "success" may just be the best case scenario given their abilities.

 As an example, if a player has a high strength and wants to "kick down an iron door," but would not be physically capable due to the iron reinforcements, the DM should inform the player that "at best the player will damage the door, but they could not alone break it down."

 We do not necessarily need to give players negative modifiers to prevent them from performing a ridiculous task (solving a quantum equation in minutes), but *we do need* to give them an idea of what they are capable of in the *best possible case*.

-As a last note, while a DM should give the idea of possible successes, this should be around a 5 in terms of the die roll as a 6 might give unique or interesting bonuses that themselves should be a surpise.
+As a last note and recommendation, while a DM should give the idea of possible successes, this should be around a 5 in terms of the die roll as a 6 might give unique or interesting bonuses that themselves should be a surpise.

 ## Abilities
 Like traditional D&D, players should roll their ability scores.
-It is recommended to “roll down the line” where each rolls is not arranged according to preference.
+It is recommended to roll "down the line” where each rolls is not arranged according to preference.

 For each of the 4 abilities, *roll 2d6* and keep the best number.